jkclee123/bob-calta-prog/README.md

 - **Interactive Program Browser**: Browse through a collection of calculator programs with detailed documentation
 - **Multilingual Support**: Full English and Traditional Chinese language support
-- **Dark/Light Theme**: Toggle between dark and light themes for comfortable viewing
+- **Dark Theme**: Dark theme is used across the app for comfortable viewing
 - **Responsive Design**: Optimized for both desktop and mobile devices
 - **Detailed Code Analysis**: In-depth explanations of programming techniques and algorithms
 - **Symbol Reference**: Comprehensive guide to Casio fx-50FH II programming symbols